edv1n/golang-as-proposal/README.md

 }
 ```

-In this case, `b` will be a value with type `Book`.
+In this case, `b` will contain the first result returned by `f2()`.
 Since the second returned value is not assigned to LHS, it will be passed to the `as` block.
 The second value will be assigned to `err`.

 ### Example 3 - function with one return (non error)